History of Julius Randle in Timeline

 During his senior season in 2012, Julius Randle averaged 32.5 points and 22.5 rebounds per game.

-In March 2013, Julius Randle returned from a foot fracture for the TAPPS 5A playoffs and led his team to its third state title in four years.
+In March 2013, Julius Randle returned from injury for the TAPPS 5A playoffs and led his team to its third state title in four years.

-On March 20, 2013, Julius Randle committed to Kentucky, choosing it over Texas, Kansas and Florida.
-He was also selected to play in the 2013 McDonald's All-American Boys Game and the 2013 Jordan Brand Classic.
+On March 20, 2013, Julius Randle committed to the University of Kentucky, choosing it over Texas, Kansas, and Florida.

 2013: Top Player in the Class of 2013

-In 2013, Julius Randle attended Prestonwood Christian Academy and was widely regarded as a top 5 player in his class.
+In 2013, Julius Randle was widely regarded as a top 5 player in the class of 2013 while attending Prestonwood Christian Academy.

 On February 28, 2014, Julius Randle was named one of the 10 semi-finalists for the Naismith College Player of the Year.